-ESG Funding for Emergency Shelter activities covered by this Action Plan is distributed in a competitive funding opportunity.
-The results of this funding process is reflected in the priorities and specific objectives outlined in State's 2019 Annual Action Plan Table of Objectives and Outcomes.
+ESG Funding for street outreach, emergency shelter, prevention and rapid re-housing activities covered by this Action Plan is distributed in a competitive funding opportunity.
+The results of this funding process is reflected in the priorities and objectives outlined in State's 2021 Annual Action Plan Table of Objectives and Outcomes.